mcc-us/bookkeeping/_pages/chap8.purchases.md

 ![](/assets/mc-graw-accounting-course/chap8.purchases/Screenshot%20at%202024-03-05%2014-53-03.png)

-### Post from the general journal to the general ledger accounts.
+### Post from the general journal to the general ledger accounts

-### Post transactions to the accounts payable subsidiary ledger.
+### Post transactions to the accounts payable subsidiary ledger

-### Prepare a schedule of accounts payable.
+### Prepare a schedule of accounts payable

-### Demonstrate a knowledge of the procedures for effective internal control of purchases.
+### Effective internal control of purchases

-### Appendix: Record transactions for a retailer using the perpetual inventory system.
+### Appendix: Record transactions for a retailer using the perpetual inventory system

-### Define the accounting terms new to this chapter.